OpenRefine/OpenRefine/docs/docs/manual/installing.md

 ### Find the right place to install

-If you want to install the extension into the program folder, go to your program directory and then go to `/webapp/extensions` (or create it if not does not exist).
+If you want to install the extension into the program folder, go to your program directory and then go to `webapp\extensions` (or create it if not does not exist).

 If you want to install the extension into your workspace, you can:
 *   launch OpenRefine and click <span class="menuItems">Open Project</span> in the sidebar